 web block of locations.

-dependencies enables you to specify dependencies that your application might need during the build process.
+Enables you to specify dependencies that your application might need during the build process.

 Magento Commerce supports dependencies on the following languages: